 Tumpak means Saturday in classic Javanese while Sewu, as mentioned before, means thousands.
 They officially launched it on a sunny afternoon on Friday, March 13, 2015.
 Based on the Javanese calendar, it was Saturday already, so they named it tumpak instead.

 Taking on 800 meters of bamboo staircases is definitely not an easy task.
 Deep, steep, almost vertical rocky gorges flank the staircases—one wrong step, and everything ends.
 The staircases copy the contour of the hilly terrain, so it goes up and down.

-Many staircases and banisters have rotten or completely destroyed as they are not permanent.
+Many staircases and banisters have been rotten or completely destroyed as they are not permanent.
 Adventurers, therefore, have to hold onto a thin rope to help balance the body.
-After an hour or more, they will finally reach the first stop Panorama Post.

 The Panorama Post